 is in vain.”
 (1 Cor.
 12-22)

-there were some among them who were “deviating from the truth” by preaching a different sort of
+were “deviating from the truth” by preaching a different sort of

 away from worthless and useless talk.
 It only leads people farther away